Frequently Asked Questions

 What do we wear?

-- On Fridays, students may wear jeans and a STEM T-shirt.
+On Fridays, students may wear jeans with no holes and a STEM shirt

 What time will school start and end?